Jamie Theakston

 James Paul Theakston (born 21 December 1970) is an English television presenter, producer, narrator and actor.
 He has hosted television programmes for the BBC, ITV, Channel 4 and Channel 5.
-He co-presented the Saturday morning BBC One children's show Live & Kicking alongside Zoe Ball between 1996 and 1999, and hosted numerous episodes of the music programme Top of the Pops between 1998 and 2003.
-He currently co-hosts the national breakfast show with Amanda Holden on Heart Radio.
+He co-presented the Saturday morning BBC One children's show Live & Kicking alongside Zoe Ball between 1996 and 1999, and hosted episodes of the music programme Top of the Pops between 1998 and 2003.
+He co-hosts the national breakfast show with Amanda Holden on Heart Radio.
 Theakston narrated the BBC documentary series Traffic Cops from 2003 to 2015, and on Channel 5 from 2016 onwards.
-He has won a BAFTA award for Live & Kicking and numerous awards for his radio work, including a Sony Gold, 3 Silver awards and 4 Bronze awards, 2 Arqiva awards, 3 TRIC awards and 2 New York Radio Festival Awards.

 Education

+His family had moved to the Sussex area in 1967, with his father being the UK general manager of Centronics in Burgess Hill, known mostly for the industry-standard 36-pin parallel port micro ribbon connector.
+He attended Ditchling primary school.
+He played in goal from 1979 to 1983 for Ditchling junior football team, where he was in the cub scouts.

 He joined the National Youth Theatre at the age of 13, where he appeared in plays including Murder in the Cathedral and Marat/Sade alongside contemporaries such as Daniel Craig, but he was put off from pursuing a full-time acting career by the financial hardships that he encountered.
-After leaving Lancing College with nine O-Levels and one GCSE in Maths, retaking it at BHASVIC, he attended North London Polytechnic (now London Metropolitan University), from which he graduated with a first class degree in business studies.
+After leaving Lancing College with nine O-Levels and one GCSE in Maths, retaking it at BHASVIC.
+He gained three A levels in 1989.

+He attended North London Polytechnic (now London Metropolitan University), from which he graduated with a first class degree in business studies.
 Whilst at university, he read traffic bulletins on BBC GLR because he wanted to get into sports reporting.

+He played cricket for Ditchling throughout the 1990s.
+His father had previously played for the local team from 1969, as an opening batsman, and captained the team, and was goalkeeper for the football team, like his son.